Thomas-George-T/Excel-Macro-Remove-Empty-Rows/README.md

 # Description
 Macro to remove empty rows present in Excel Document based on the first column developed using VBscript.

-### Usage
+## How to Run ( Usage)

-Enter the following into windows cmd
+Enter the following into windows cmd,

 ```
 execute.vbs "path to the excel document.xlsx"
 ```
-_Note: Please pass the File Path with the double quotes included
+_Note: Please pass the File Path with the double quotes included_